KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 We will set up bindings for the actions.
 A binding is a *suggested* correspondence between an action (which is app-defined), and the input/output on the user's devices.

-An XrPath is a 64-bit number that hopefully uniquely identifies any given forward-slash-delimited path string, allowing us to refer to paths without putting cumbersome string-handling in our runtime code.
+An XrPath is a 64-bit number that uniquely identifies any given forward-slash-delimited path string, allowing us to refer to paths without putting cumbersome string-handling in our runtime code.
 After the call to ``CreateActionSet()`` in ``Run()``, add the line:

 .. literalinclude:: ../Chapter4/main.cpp
     :language: cpp